Location

 Focus areas

-• Health disparities research.
-Dr. Zahrieh applies Bayesian disease mapping to quantify potential inequities in health outcomes.
-Recently, Dr. Zahrieh and colleagues quantified potential inequities in breast cancer incidence for American Indian and Alaska Native women in New Mexico through Bayesian disease mapping.
+Dr. Zahrieh applies Bayesian disease mapping to quantify potential gaps or variations in health outcomes.
+For example, Dr. Zahrieh and colleagues used Bayesian disease mapping to quantify variations in breast cancer incidence for Native Americans and Alaska Native women in New Mexico.

-The novel application of their spatial model in this area demonstrates the importance of accounting for spatial variation.
-It highlights the advantages of applying spatial modeling within the Bayesian framework over traditional, nonspatial epidemiologic techniques when quantifying health inequities.
+This novel application of their spatial model demonstrates the importance of accounting for spatial variation.
+It highlights the advantages of applying spatial modeling within the Bayesian framework over traditional, nonspatial epidemiologic techniques when quantifying health variations.

-• Patient-reported outcomes research.
-Dr. Zahrieh studies the design, conduct and analysis of clinical trials in breast cancer and melanoma patient-reported outcomes.
-He researches quality-adjusted survival with a focus on personalizing care and facilitating effective decision-making.
-This decision-making is between the clinician and patient when evaluating different treatment regimens.
+Dr. Zahrieh studies the design, conduct and analysis of clinical trials for patient-reported outcomes in breast cancer and melanoma.
+He researches quality-adjusted survival, with a focus on personalizing care and facilitating decision-making between healthcare professionals and patients when evaluating treatment regimens.

 Significance to patient care